Find out when transactions involving land and buildings are exempt from VAT.

 - it’s intended to be used in conjunction with the dwelling

 The above does not apply to the provision of parking in conjunction with holiday accommodation.
-This is normally standard-rated, see Notice 708: buildings and construction.
+This is normally standard-rated, see Buildings and construction (VAT Notice 708).

 For guidance on shared ownership arrangements, see paragraph 4.4.4.